 [criteria used for re-

 criteria used for re- instatement.

 The procedure for the The criteria for the

 Selection/Appointment as discussed Selection/Appointment of

 (ii) Non-Executive above is also adopted in case of re- Non-Executive Directors as

 Directors instatement. discussed above are the same

 criteria used for re-

 instatement.

 The procedure for the selection and The criteria for the election of

 election discussed above is also Independent Directors as

 adopted in case of re-instatement. discussed above are the same

 criteria used for re-

 (iii) Independent instatement.
 However, in re-

 Directors appointment, the provision

 on term limits of directors as

 provided in SEC

 Memorandum Circular No. 9,

 series of 2011, is taken into account.

 g.
-Suspension account.
+Suspension

 5. outpension The Nomination and Hearing The grounds for the

 Committee by the nature of its function temporary disqualification of

 may consider and recommend to the Executive Directors should be

 Board the suspension of the Executive present.

 Director, if there is a ground to

 temporarily disqualify the said director.
 Violation of the provisions of

 the Company's CG Manual

 (i) Executive The Company's Compliance Officer may also be a ground for

 Directors monitors compliance with the suspension of a director.

 provisions and requirements of the

 Company's CG Manual and determine

 violations of the same.
 He may recommend penalty for the said

 recommend penalty for the said violation, which may include

 suspension, for further review and

 approval of the Board.

 The Nomination and Hearing The grounds for the

 Committee by the nature of its function temporary disqualification of

 may consider and recommend to the Non-Executive Directors

 Board the suspension of the Non- should be present.

 Executive Director, if there is a ground

 to temporarily disqualify the said Violation of the provisions of

 director. the Company's CG Manual

 (ii) Non-Executive may also be a ground for

 Directors The Company's Compliance Officer suspension of a director.

 monitors compliance with the

 provisions and requirements of the

 Company's CG Manual and determine

 violations of the same.
 He may recommend penalty for the said

 recommend penalty for the said violation, which may include

 suspension, for further review and

 approval of the Board.

 (iii) Independent The Nomination and Hearing The grounds for the

 , , - Jon the

-Directors Committee by the nature of its function may consider and recommend to the Board the suspension of an Independent Director, if there is a ground to temporarily disqualify the said director.
-The Company's Compliance Officer monitors compliance with the provisions and requirements of the Company's CG Manual and determine violations of the same.
-He may recommend penalty for the said temporary disqualification of Independent Directors should be present.
-Violation of the provisions of the Company's CG Manual may also be a ground for suspension of a director. recommend penalty for the said violation, which may include suspension, for further review and approval of the Board.
+Directors Committee by the nature of its function temporary disqualification of

+may consider and recommend to the Independent Directors should

+Board the suspension of an be present.

+Independent Director, if there is a

+ground to temporarily disqualify the Violation of the provisions of

+said director. the Company's CG Manual

+may also be a ground for

+The Company's Compliance Officer suspension of a director.

+monitors compliance with the

+provisions and requirements of the

+Company's CG Manual and determine

+violations of the same.
+He may

+recommend penalty for the said

+violation, which may include

+suspension, for further review and

+approval of the Board.